- Home

 PAD is often characterised by a gripping, cramping sensation in the calves when you’re walking.
 If this sounds familiar, it’s important to make an appointment with your doctor.

-DVT requires immediate medical attention, so it’s worth familiarising yourself with the symptoms – such as warm skin around the painful area and swollen veins that are hard or sore to touch.
+Another heart-related condition that can cause leg pain is deep vein thrombosis (DVT), which is a blood clot in the leg.
+DVT requires immediate medical attention, so it’s worth familiarising yourself with the symptoms, such as warm skin around the painful area and swollen veins that are hard or sore to touch.

 5. Arm pain

-The reason the left arm can be affected is because the heart and left arm send nerve signals to the same brain cells.
+The left arm can be affected because the heart and left arm send nerve signals to the same brain cells.
 This means that our brains can struggle to isolate the source of the pain or discomfort, causing it to be felt in both the arm and chest – or even just the arm.

-This phenomenon, where the pain you feel in one part of your body is actually caused by pain or injury in another part of your body, is called ‘referred pain’.
+This phenomenon, where the pain you feel in one part of your body is caused by pain or injury in another part of your body, is called ‘referred pain’.

 If you experience these symptoms and haven’t been diagnosed with angina, the British Heart Foundation advises calling 999.
 If you have angina and your symptoms don’t go away after resting and using glyceryl trinitrate (GTN) spray (if prescribed), you should also call for an ambulance.